The Rhythm of the Wild: Seven Days on Safari in Kenya

 Conservation and the Cost of a Safari

-However, poaching continues to plague the industry, along with population growth and climate change.
+However, poaching continues to plaque the industry, along with population growth and climate change.
 During the pandemic, the safari industry closed down, laying off most of their staff, which led to an increase in poaching and hunting.
-Regardless of how many sustainable practices the industry does to conserve, no one knows what the impact of climate change is going to be in the next 100 years.
-These national parks are already experiencing the impact of changes in rainfall patterns that has led to drought, reducing food availability threatening the survival of many African wildlife populations.
-It’s sad and probably fair to say that future generations will only be able to see these animals in restricted environments unless we can focus much needed resources on the planet instead of space tourism.
+Regardless of how much sustainable practices the industry does to conserve, no one knows what the impact of climate change is going to be in the next 100 years.
+Safaris are already experiencing the impact of changes in rainfall patterns that lead to drought reducing food availability, which is threatening the survival of many African wildlife populations.
+It’s sad and probably fair to say that future generations will only be able to see these animals in restricted environments unless we can focus much needed resources on the planet instead of space.

 Lastly, My Photos